-After studying languages, history, politics, and philosophy and working in many jobs including in the defense industry I gave it all up to go to Seminary for three years.
-But the call to adventure was still strong, and so instead of getting ordained I decided the world was my congregation.
+After studying languages, history, politics, and philosophy and working in many jobs including in the defense industry, I gave it all up to attend Seminary for three years.
+But the call to adventure and freedom was still too strong, and so instead of getting ordained I decided the world was my congregation.
+And I was going to carry on doing what I always loved: Visiting my people!

 Here are some of my adventures exploring these places of worship, and other religious sites and experiences.
-I am particularly interested in architecture, altar spaces and the rituals performed there, stained glass, community space and activities, denominational and liturgical differences, sermons, and exploring how I feel in a particular religious space and setting.
+I am particularly drawn to different architecture styles, altar spaces and the rituals performed there, stained glass, community space and activities, denominational and liturgical differences, sermons, and exploring how I feel in a particular religious space and setting.

 When I’m not galavanting around inner and outer worlds, I make a living as a freelance linguist in Berlin.